Glossary and Conditions

 Burning conditions are rated on the same scale as wound levels.
 At the end of each round, you must make a Resistance (Vit) check against the effect's TN or receive a wound equal to the level of the burning effect.
 If you are engulfed in water, the effect ends.
 The effect can be reduced by one level by taking cold damage at least equal to the effect's TN, or with a successful Treat Condition action against the same TN.
-If you are prone, you can roll on the ground as part of your Treat Condition action, which negates the requirement for a healing kit.
+If you are prone, you can also roll on the ground as part of your Treat Condition action, which negates the requirement for a healing kit.

 If you are already burning and would gain the burning condition again, you instead have only the worse of the two burning conditions, with the lesser one being ignored.

 You cannot hear.
 You suffer a -2 penalty on initiative checks and on Perception checks usually aided by hearing.
 You automatically fail any checks relying solely on sound and hearing.
 You are immune to auditory-based effects, but not concussive sonic effects.

 If you remain deafened for a long time, you grow accustomed to it and can overcome some of the drawbacks.
 After a number of weeks equal to 8 - your Perception, reduce your penalty to -1.
 If you are both blinded and deafened, your penalty is always -2.

 Your movement rate is halved and you take a -2 penalty to the speed class of all actions.